Gonusi/harmonica/dev_notes.md

 2. Determine if I can increase the sample rate.
 3. Increase the sample rate and test performance.
 4. Test on mobile.

+###Review:
+Problem lied within ml5 libary.
+As suspected, for performance reasons, audio is resampled to 1024 kHz before processing for performance reasons.